vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 OBJECTION.
 Nonetheless, from the emphasis which in the statement "only sat was here is laid on the uniqueness of sat, it follows that there were no souls before the time of creation.
 Had the individual soul existed before why then this emphasis of "only sat" on sat's absolute solitariness?
 +
 REFUTATION.
 The reply to this is that here the emphasis on sat's uniqueness is with regard to the elements of wind, water and ether that were about to be created by sat.
 Were the soul excluded by this statement of sat's solitariness, then the soul's origin would have been described in the sequel, just as the creation of ether is described.
 This is not done; therefore the soul does not know birth, since in the sequel "That sat created fire, etc. we do not hear of the creation of the individual soul.
 OBJECTION.
 However, in the text yato va imani bhūtāni etc. we hear that the souls too know origin, continuance and reabsorption.
-Iere the word bhita denotes the jiva, the individual soul; for thus we find the word used in the passage bhrāmayan sarvabhūtāni,ios The verb jianti "they live" in the text can only apply to the souls, the expression tena jayante "by whom they are born" evidently refers to these same souls.
+Iere the word bhita dethe jiva, the individual soul; for thus we find the word used in the passage bhrāmayan sarvabhūtāni,ios The verb jianti "they live" in the text can only apply to the souls, the expression tena jayante "by whom they are born" evidently refers to these same souls.
 REFUTATION.
 This is not right.
-The word bhito commonly denotes only the elements ether, wind, fire, water and earth.
+The word bhito commonly deonly the elements ether, wind, fire, water and earth.
 If the word is used for something
 I
 41
 Of these elements,